Erb Institute FAQ (Frequently Asked Questions)

 After You’ve Been Accepted to Ross and SNRE

 The Erb Institute strongly encourages students to start at SNRE in order to take full advantage of the interdisciplinary educational approach to sustainability.
-Students who are considering starting in Ross are expected to discuss this choice in advance with the Erb Program Coordinator.
+Students who are considering starting in Ross are expected to discuss this choice in advance with the Erb Student Affairs Manager.

 Starting in SNRE facilitates an interdisciplinary course of study from the very beginning of the program.
 SNRE allows dual-degree students to distribute their core requirements throughout the three-year program.
 This allows for Erb students to take core MBA courses in their first year of study.
 We recommend Accounting followed by Finance to provide the key skills for a management-focused summer internship.
 In contrast, the Ross School does not allow first-year MBA students to take courses outside the MBA core other than the Erb Seminar, thus severely limiting the opportunity to pursue interdisciplinary studies until the second year.